quicwg/base-drafts/draft-ietf-quic-http.md

 Where multiple versions are listed, the order of the values reflects the server's preference (with the first value being the most preferred version).
-Origins SHOULD list only versions which they support, but MAY omit supported versions for any reason.
+Origins SHOULD list only versions which are supported by the alternative, but MAY omit supported versions for any reason.

 # Connection Establishment {#connection-establishment}